Vice President of Health Policy

 Before joining Human Rights Watch, Liesl worked for some of the key constitutional institutions promoting human rights and democracy in a post-apartheid South Africa, including the South African Human Rights Commission and the Commission on Gender Equality.
 A lawyer by training, she was involved in high-profile, strategic human rights litigation to promote women and children's rights, including a case that changed the definition of rape in South Africa.

 Dr. Stephen Lee is a Global HIV and AIDS expert.
-Dr. Lee is the Vice President, Program Implementation and Country Management, for the Elizabeth Glaser Pediatric AIDS Foundation where he manages the development and implementation of programs that provide prevention, care, and treatment services to individuals affected and infected by HIV/AIDS.
+Dr. Lee is the Executive Director of NASTAD where he oversees all NASTAD programs – Health Care Access, Prevention, Hepatitis, Drug User Health, Health Equity, Policy & Legislative Affairs, and Health Systems Integration – as well as NASTAD’s overall operations.
 Dr. Lee acted as senior advisor for HIV/AIDS care and treatment in the Bureau of Global Health at USAID.
 There, he supported HIV/AIDS care and treatment program development, evaluated existing HIV/AIDS programs and policies, and analyzed HIV/AIDS research.
 Additionally, he worked as an HIV/AIDS infectious disease advisor for USAID, focusing on disease prevention and monitoring throughout Europe and Eurasia.
 Dr. Lee has a bachelor’s degree in biology from Baylor University, a degree in medicine from Emory University School of Medicine, an MBA from Heriot Watt University, and a postgraduate diploma in health systems management from the University of London, School of Hygiene and Tropical Medicine.

 Emily M. Leongini is a senior associate with Arent Fox LLP’s Life Sciences practice group in Washington, DC.
 Emily provides regulatory counseling to clients that are regulated by the U.S. Food and Drug Administration, including companies that manufacture, market, and distribute prescription and OTC drugs, foods and dietary supplements, cosmetics, cannabis, and other controlled substances.
 She helps clients navigate a wide array of regulatory issues, including product development and launch, compliance with federal and state distribution and marketing requirements, and managing regulatory actions, such as FDA warning letters and inspections, product recalls, and import refusals.
 Before joining Arent Fox in 2015, Emily worked at the FDA for nearly six years.
 She is admitted to practice in California and DC, and earned her JD from American University in DC, Master of Public Policy from the University of Southern California, and BA from the University of Texas at Austin.